-I was lucky enough to first try the Jacques Torres Secret Chocolate Chip Cookie at the Jacques Torres shop in Brooklyn.
+I first tried the Jacques Torres Secret Chocolate Chip Cookie at the Jacques Torres shop in Brooklyn.
 The cookies were large, medium thickness and had layers of chocolate throughout.
-We now that those layers of chocolate are from Chocolate Féves, flat disks of chocolate that are normally used for melting and dipping, but which Torres uses in cookies to make chocolate strata throughout the cookie.
+The layers of chocolate were from Chocolate Féves, flat disks of chocolate that are normally used for melting and dipping, but which Torres uses in cookies to make chocolate strata throughout the cookie.
+Since trying them in the shop, the cookies have become quite famous and there are different copycat recipes floating around.
+One is via the New York Times and other is on Martha Stewart's website.
+I now have a third version which is a tiny bit different from both.

 Jacques Torres’ Secret Chocolate Chip Cookie Recipe